You can pay more to top up your pension.

 Don't forget you get tax relief on extra contributions which lowers their real cost to you.

 There are limits on the amount of extra contributions you can pay.
 To find out more please contact us.

 Under previous regulations there have been different ways to buy extra membership or pension.
 You may have one of these arrangements in place and this will be honoured.
 These previous options have now been closed and we can't accept any new applications.
-However, from 1st April 2015 there is a new means of buying extra pension and this is detailed below.
+However, from 1st April 2015 a new means of buying extra pension was introduced and this is detailed below.

 The extra pension you buy will be paid the same way as your retirement pension.

 The cost to you will depend on a number of factors.

 Here are some general examples, you can additionally use the online calculator developed by the Local Government Association (LGA) to get an idea of how much the purchase of additional pension might cost you.
 This can be accessed via the following link: